dticed/myLibraryApp/README.md

 A book collection manager, where you can add, remove, and update books.

-Visit the app homepage [myLibrary](https://dticed.github.io/myLibraryApp/)
+Visit the app homepage [myLibrary](https://dticed.github.io/myLibraryApp/) :point_left:

 localStorage